PrithviShams/M2P12-Classification_Project-Group_A/README.md

 ### Final Model Selected Features

-The method of feature importance was used to find the non-linear relationships between features in the modleand ranks them on how important they are to the target of the model.
+The method of feature importance was used to find the non-linear relationships between features in the modle and ranks them on how important they are to the target of the model.

 ![Feature scores](https://github.com/user-attachments/assets/ae08cf23-f897-494b-a5c7-38c222e00949)